Shaashwat05/early_discharge_system/README.md

 # Early Discharge System
 ## Streamlining decisions regarding safety and efficacy of same day inpatients’ discharge after cardiac electrophysiology procedures

 In this project, we have built a planning-based system utilizing [PDDL](https://planning.wiki/guide/whatis/pddl#:~:text=Planning%20Domain%20Definition%20Language%20(PDDL)%20is%20a%20family%20of%20languages,with%20different%20levels%20of%20expressivity), [NextKB](https://www.qrg.northwestern.edu/nextkb/index.html),  and [Companions Cognitive Architecture](https://www.qrg.northwestern.edu/papers/Files/FS104KForbus.pdf) to generate pathways for determining safe discharge of post-operative patients.
-Specific criteria used for making such decisions include the type of procedure, immediate surgical outcome, presence/absence of any complications, any unexpected surgical findings, post-operative vital signs, results of planned postoperative imaging, and lab-work or other studies, among other things.
+Specific criteria used for making such decisions include the type of procedure, immediate surgical outcome, presence/absence of any complications, any unexpected surgical findings, post-operative vital signs, results of planned postoperative imaging, and lab work or other studies, among other things.

-The system resolves to one (or more) of the following 4 goal-states and generates a planning graph that can be used as a step-by-step action guide by physicians:
+The system resolves to one (or more) of the following 4 goal states and generates a planning graph that can be used as a step-by-step action guide by physicians:
 1. considerDischarge - patient can be safely discharged.
 2. callMD - further inspection is required by a physician.
-3. checkMeds - patient's medicine doses are to be updates immediately, primarily due to high/low heart rate
+3. checkMeds - patient's medicine doses are to be updated immediately, primarily due to high/low heart rate
 4. startO2 - patient's O2 level is low.
 They need to be immediately put on a ventilator.

 ## Project Architecture